ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

 The following steps are based on [how to resolve access permissions from npmjs.com](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally):

-- Create a `.npm-global` directory and set the path to this directory for `node_modules`
+- 创建 a `.npm-global` directory and set the path to this directory for `node_modules`

 ```bash
 cd ~